rgaiacs/swc-git-novice-euroscipy2016/_episodes/03-create.md

 > ## Places to Create Git Repositories
 >
-> Dracula starts a new project, `moons`, related to his `planets` project.
+> Dracula starts a new project, `moons`, related to his `euroscipy2016` project.
 > Despite Wolfman's concerns, he enters the following sequence of commands to
 > create one Git repository inside another:
 >
 > ~~~
 > cd             # return to home directory
-> mkdir planets  # make a new directory planets
+> mkdir euroscipy2016  # make a new directory euroscipy2016
-> cd planets     # go into planets
+> cd euroscipy2016     # go into euroscipy2016
-> git init       # make the planets directory a Git repository
+> git init       # make the euroscipy2016 directory a Git repository
-> mkdir moons    # make a sub-directory planets/moons
+> mkdir tutorials    # make a sub-directory euroscipy2016/tutorials
-> cd moons       # go into planets/moons
+> cd tutorials       # go into euroscipy2016/tutorials
-> git init       # make the moons sub-directory a Git repository
+> git init       # make the tutorials sub-directory a Git repository
 > ~~~
 > {: .bash}
 >